python-attrs/attrs/docs/init.rst

 It takes either a callable or a list of callables (usually functions) and treats them as validators that receive the same arguments as with the decorator approach.

-Since the validators runs *after* the instance is initialized, you can refer to other attributes while validating:
+Since the validators run *after* the instance is initialized, you can refer to other attributes while validating:

 .. doctest::